MrQR-me/docs/FormBuilder/Content.md

 ![Content](/assets/images/Forms/MrQR_Forms_Content_Text_Media.png "Text & Media")

-With Text Content you can update the Title & Text, however for Media content you can only update the Title.
+With Text Content you can update the Title & Content, however for Media content you can only update the Title.
 To Replace Media you need to **Remove**{: .text-red-000 } and then <button class="button button2">ADD CONTENT</button>.

 ![Content](/assets/images/Forms/MrQR_Forms_Content_Type_Text.png "Type - Text")